Good job

 Work-based learning (WBL) can include things like apprenticeships, co-ops, internships, mentorships, and on-the-job training.
 These types of experiences allow students to learn about careers.
 Students build connections.
 WBL leads to higher rates of employment and shortens that distance to a good job.

-WBL can happen in high school as well with STEM, academies, career tech, and mentorship programs.
+WBL can happen in high school as well with STEM, academies, career tech, part-time jobs, and mentorship programs.
 However, not all high schools are as successful as others in crafting strong programs.
 Programs must ensure “that students see the connections between their coursework and the work-based learning experience, requiring reflection, and incorporating a culminating activity.”
-Career technical schools are restricted in the number of students they can serve.

 3) Counseling and career navigation services